The Latin word, from which the English word “desert” is derived, describes an area without people.

 Bactrian Camels can be found in the Gobi Desert in southern Mongolia and northern China.
 One hump distinguishes dromedary camels.
 Bactrian camel humps are two.

-Camels can go for extended periods of time without eating or drinking because of the nutritional energy stored in their humps, which are made of rich fat.
+Camels can go for extended periods without eating or drinking because of the nutritional energy stored in their humps, which are made of rich fat.

 The hump collapses and deflates after use but re-inflates as the contents are replenished.